bogdanmic/aws-iss/README.md

 > └───────────────────────── second (0 - 59, OPTIONAL)
 > ```

-You can also access the [Dashboard](http://localhost:3000/#) on http://localhost:3000/# if you started the container locally.
+To access the [Dashboard](http://localhost:3000/#) go to http://localhost:3000/# if you started the container locally.

-The **Dashboard** provides an overview of your AWS EC2 and RDS instances and based on your configuration of ```aws.interactiveInstances.ec2``` and ```aws.interactiveInstances.rds``` you will be able to Start/Stop those instances using the dashboard.
+The **Dashboard** provides an overview of your AWS EC2 and RDS instances and based on your configuration of ```aws.interactiveInstances.ec2``` and ```aws.interactiveInstances.rds``` you will be able to Start/Stop those instances from the dashboard.

 ### Resources for future work/fixes
  - [Node-Config and Configuration Files](https://github.com/lorenwest/node-config/wiki/Configuration-Files)